jmpaik/conflict_Exercise/FUBAR.md

 This is craziness, yo.

 To make this even more confusing Bob is now Carol which makes Carol hot and bothered too.

+I am in the master branch more typos.